ICAO Space Weather (SWX) Information System

 1. FNXX01 KWNP 020100 WMO Header (FNXXii, WMO location indicator of SWXC, UTC date-time of issue of the message).
 The message header can be ignored by pilots.

-2. SWA Advisory Type of message (Space Weather Advisory)
+2. SWX Advisory Type of message (Space Weather Advisory)

-3. STATUS (conditional – may not be included) STATUS indicator only included if needed - either test (TEST) or exercise (EXER)
+3. STATUS (conditional – may not be included) STATUS indicator only included if needed - either test (TEST) or exercise (EXER).
+Not included in this example.

 5. SWXC Name of Space Weather Centre issuing the product*.

-8. SWX EFFECT Effect and intensity of space weather phenomenon:
+6. SWX EFFECT Effect of space weather phenomenon:

 • high frequency radio communications (HF COM);